Heikki2020/Hogwarts_Legacy_Save_Tools_GUI/README.md

 *ALWAYS BACK UP YOUR SAVE FILES!*

-Keep all the files in the same folder as shown in the screenshot, and double-click HLST_GUI.exe.
+Keep all the files in the same folder as shown in the screenshot, and double-click `HLST_GUI.exe`.
 That's it.
 You don't have to type commands in CMD or PowerShell anymore.

 To make Legilimens work, there should be **only Latin characters and numbers** in the full path of the folder you create.
-For example, **D:\HL999**.
+For example, `D:\HL999`.

-The HLSE is 1.7.2 by default.
+The version of HLSE is 1.7.2 by default.
-- If you prefer the old version (1.7.1), you could manually rename "hlse-1.7.1-ALPHA.html" to "hlse.html".
+- If you prefer an older version (1.7.1), you could manually rename `hlse-1.7.1-ALPHA.html` to `hlse.html`.
-- If you prefer a newer version (1.0.4) by Hawk-on from GitHub, you could manually rename "HLSGE-1.0.4-Hawk-on.html" to "hlse.html".
+- If you prefer a newer version (1.0.4) by Hawk-on from GitHub, you could manually rename `HLSGE-1.0.4-Hawk-on.html` to `hlse.html`.

 ## THE BUTTONS

 GO TO SAVED GAMES
-- This will open **C:\Users\YOUR_USERNAME\AppData\Local\Hogwarts Legacy\Saved\SaveGames** in Windows File Explorer.
+- This will open `C:\Users\YOUR_USERNAME\AppData\Local\Hogwarts Legacy\Saved\SaveGames` in Windows File Explorer.

 RENAME
-- This will rename YOUR_SAVE.sav to YOUR_SAVE.orig.
+- This will rename `YOUR_SAVE.sav` to `YOUR_SAVE.orig`.

 DECOMPRESS
 - This will launch CMD and run `hlsaves.exe -d YOUR_SAVE.orig YOUR_SAVE.decomp`.

 LAUNCH THE EDITOR
 - This will launch Hogwarts Legacy Save Game Editor in your default browser.
-- When you finish editing in the browser, you still need to manually download the save file and rename it to YOUR_SAVE.edited.
+- When you finish editing in the browser, you still need to manually download the save file and rename it to `YOUR_SAVE.edited`.

 LAUNCH LEGILIMENS
-- This will ask you for YOUR_SAVE.decomp, and then launch CMD and run `Legilimens.exe YOUR_SAVE.decomp --filters ALL -o output.txt`.
+- This will ask you for `YOUR_SAVE.decomp`, and then launch CMD and run `Legilimens.exe YOUR_SAVE.decomp --filters ALL -o output.txt`.
-- This will write the output to a file named "output.txt" in the same folder.
+- This will write the output to a file named `output.txt` in the same folder.

 COMPRESS
 - This will launch CMD again and run `hlsaves.exe -c YOUR_SAVE.edited YOUR_SAVE.sav`.